 3 of the APU board.
 The APU 1 is no longer sold, so it's left out of

-the list on the PC Engines website, along with most of their
+the list on the PC Engines website.
+The letter

 The APU2E2 boards have a single mSATA slot, and a regular SATA connector, two mPCIe slots, and a SIM tray.
 It comes with 2 external USB 3.0 type A ports, 2 internal USB 2.0 ports (header only), an SD card slot, and a GPIO header.
 It also has 3 Intel i211AT gigabit NICs.
 Using the SIM tray will remove the ability to use one of the two mPCIe slots as anything other than a modem.